aymanchbb/pytorch-dqn-transfer/README.md

 ### Test 2 : Differential Learning Rate
 Then, we tried a more flexible approach using a Differential Learning Rate.
 We chose a LR of 0.001 for the new layers and 0.00001 for the hidden layers.
 This method gave us good results.
 We compared a "control group" (baseline) against our CartPole-based model using different seeds: 42, 8, 12, 9, 1000, and 1032.
-In every test, our method was more efficient, saving about 53 episodes on average
+In every test, our method was more efficient, saving about **53 episodes on average**.
 ![LunarLander](phase2_transfer_lunarlander/lunarlander.gif)